supolaris/supolaris/README.md

 I am Web and App developer.

-I tell computer to develop mobile applications using React Native and it listens to me.
+I tell computer to develop mobile applications using React Native.

-I tell computer to develop websites using AngularJs and it listens to me.
+I tell computer to develop websites using AngularJs.

-I tell computer to develop websites using WordPress and it listens to me.
+I tell computer to develop websites using WordPress.

+I tell computer to develop woocommerce stores using Shopify.

 <h3 align="left">To Connect:</h3>